FYP-S4-34-32/Auto-Project-Assignment/Code/UserStories.md

 	reflected in the system
 - [x]	As a Project Admin, I want to be able to update my contact details so that I can keep my contact details updated in the system
-- [x]	As a Super Admin, I want to create Project Admin accounts for the organisation that the Project Admin can manage the project activities
+- [x]	As a Super Admin, I want to create user accounts for the organisation so that the user from the organisation can use the system
 - [x]	As a Super Admin, I want to view user accounts for the organisation so that I can see the users in the organisation
 - [x]	As a Super Admin, I want to delete user accounts for the organisation so that I can remove invalid user

-## Sprint 3 - 7 :
+## Sprint 3 - 5 :
 - []	As a Project Admin, I want to be able to create new projects so that employees will be able to see them
 - []	As a Project Admin, I want to be able to update project details so that I can make necessary changes
+- [x]	As a Project Admin, I want to be able to remove projects, so that unavailable projects can be deleted
 - [x]	As a Project Admin, I want to be able to set the number of employees required for a specific project, so that I can limit the employees enrolled into that project
-- [x]	As a Project Admin, I want to be able to remove projects, so that unavailable projects can be deleted
 - [x]	As an Employee, I want to be able to view my skills and competency details so that I can see my skills and competency details that are reflected in the system

+## Sprint 4
 - [x]	As an Employee, I want to be able to see a list of the available projects so that I know what are the projects available for me to choose
 - [x]	As an Employee, I want to view the projects' details so that I can obtain more information for each project
+- [x]	As a Project Admin, I want to be able to create Employee account so that there isn't any unauthorised account created in the system
+- [x]	As an Project Admin, I want to be able to delete Employee account so that unused account can be removed
+- []	As an Project Admin, I want to edit Employee contact info so that I can ensure their contact infos are up to date
+- []	As an Super Admin, I want to edit user roles so that I can update user privileges as needed
+- []	As an Super Admin, I want to edit user account contact info so that I can ensure their contact infos are up to date